brunoroque06/plays/README.md

-# λ
+# Playground

-This repository contains (unrelated) side projects I work on. :whale:
+This repository contains (unrelated) side projects I work on.